-Floyd Mayweather tickets are on sale now at Razorgator for his fight on May 2, 2015 with Manny Pacquiao in Las Vegas!
+Floyd Mayweather tickets are on sale now at Razorgator for his fight on September 12th, 2015 with Andre Berto in Las Vegas!
 Outside the ring, Floyd Mayweather Jr. is notorious for his fast mouth.
 But inside it, he's feared for his fast fists.
 Floyd Mayweather Jr. boasts a perfect, undefeated record at 47-0 throughout his professional boxing career.
 Winner of multiple world titles in five different weight classes, Mayweather Jr. is widely recognized as pound-for-pound the world's best fighter.
 Floyd Mayweather claimed his throne as the best fighter in the world by defeating Juan Manuel Marquez, Shane Mosley, Victor Ortiz and Miguel Cotto.
-Now he'll fight Pacquiao at MGM Grand.
+Now he'll fight Andre Berto at MGM Grand.

 Buy your Mayweather vs. Berto tickets today!